pengqianyu/A-Direct-Neighborhood-Combination-of-the-Adjacency-Matrix-for-Graph-Learning/README.md

 # First and Second Neighborhood Combination of Adjacency Matrix for Graph Learning

 ## Overview
-A easily implemented neighborhood combination for common graph learning including supervised&semi-supervised graph classification, graph link prediction, graph edge generation$classification.
-The proposed approach improve the performance of several graph models, such as GCN, GIN,LDS-GNN,GMNN,PWL,GRAPH_Unet, Graphite, VGAE, MGCNK, CHEBNET and etc al. It's an official implementation of the Paper[A Direct
+This repo contains the codes for experiments in the paper 'First and Second Neighborhood Combination of Adjacency Matrix for Graph Learning'.
+In the paper, an easily implemented neighborhood combination method for graph learning including supervised/semi-supervised graph classification, graph link prediction, graph edge generation and classification was proposed.
+The proposed approach improves the performance of several graph models, such as GCN, GIN,LDS-GNN,GMNN,PWL,GRAPH_Unet, Graphite, VGAE, MGCNK, CHEBNET and etc al.
-Neighborhood Combination of the Adjacency Matrix for Graph Learning] based on several graph model implementation such as

 * **[GCN](https://github.com/weihua916/powerful-gnns)** from Xu *et al.*: [Representation learning on graphs: Methods and applications](https://arxiv.org/abs/1709.05584) (2017)